-The Cabinet agreed:
+We have agreed:

-- (i) that the age range of Trimdon Grange Infant and Nursery School should be changed from 3-7 to 3-11 from 1 September 2016; - (ii) that Trimdon Village Community Infant and Trimdon Junior School should close as separate schools on 31 August 2016.

-Houses in Multiple Occupation Article 4 and Interim Student Accommodation Policy Key Decision R&ED/06/16
+- (i) that the age range of Trimdon Grange Infant and Nursery School should be changed from 3-7 to 3-11 from 1 September 2016; - (ii) that Trimdon Village Community Infant and Trimdon Junior School should close as separate schools on 31 August 2016. - 5.
+Houses in Multiple Occupation Article 4 and Interim Student Accommodation Policy Key Decision R&ED/06/16 Cabinet Portfolio Holder Councillor Neil Foster Contact Mike Allum 03000 261906

-The Cabinet considered a report of the Corporate Director, Regeneration and Economic Development which requested Cabinet to:
+We have considered a report of the Corporate Director, Regeneration and Economic Development which requested Cabinet to: